tkoskine/ahven/doc/manual/en/source/api-ahven-framework.rst

 ::

    function Get_Name (T : Test) return String is abstract;

+.. ada:function:: function Get_Name (T : Test) return String is abstract;

    Return the name of the test.

+   :param T: The test object.

 Run
 '''

 ::

    procedure Run (T : in out Test;
                   Listener  : in out Listeners.Result_Listener'Class)
      is abstract;

+.. ada:procedure:: procedure Run (T : in out Test; Listener : in out Listeners.Result_Listener'Class) is abstract;

    Run the test and place the test result to Result.

+   :param T: The test object to run.
+   :param Listener: The listener which will be called during the test execution.

 Run
 '''